How to Train Your Dragon (novel series): How to Twist a Dragon's Tale (2007)

 While on a herding exercise, the children are distracted by a huge fire rolling down the mountainside.
 The fire is found to be the doing of evil fire dragons called Exterminators.
 While most of the kids escape on Gobber's riding dragon, Goliath, Hiccup and Gobber are saved by Humungously Hotshot, one of the greatest heroes on the planet.
 Hiccup's father, Stoick, hires him as Hiccup's bodyguard.

 One night, Hiccup wakes up to Hotshot looming over him with his swords, arguing with himself whether or not to kill Hiccup.
-Hiccup asks him what he's doing.
+Hiccup asks him what he is doing.
 Hotshot begins to tell Hiccup his story of how he fell in love with a Viking woman, but her father wanted her to marry someone clever.
 The woman's father sent Hotshot to find and bring back the Firestone, and the reward was the woman's hand in marriage.
 Hotshot traveled to the volcano where the Firestone was hidden, but was captured by the Lava Louts.
-After a few weeks, he became friends with a jailkeeper named Terrific Al. Al told Humongous that he would bring the ruby heart to his ladylove if he killed Hiccup, stating that Hiccup is a Devil Child, who will send terror across the Archipelago.
+After a few weeks, he became friends with a jailkeeper named Terrific Al. Al told Humungous that he would bring the ruby heart to his ladylove if he killed Hiccup, stating that Hiccup is a Devil Child, who will send terror across the Archipelago.

 Hiccup figures out that the woman is Hiccup's own mother and "Terrific Al" is really Alvin the Treacherous.
 Hiccup, his friends, and their dragons travel to Lava-Lout Island to put the fire stone inside the volcano to stop the volcano from exploding.
 They are attacked by Alvin riding an Exterminator.
 Hiccup puts the stone into the volcano and the stone hatches into a fire dragon.
 The dragon eats Alvin and the Exterminators and dives back into the lava.
 Hiccup and his riding dragon, Windwalker, run down the island away from lava and fall into the sea.
 Hiccup's father and others rescue him and everything works out well.